MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 - Change review only supports only schema changes for textual item types.
 Currently it supports datasets, excluding data modeling format v1, and dataflows.

 - An item can be tagged as *Different*, but not be applicable for Change review.
+In these cases, the Change review button is disabled.
 For example:
   - Settings changes such as name change.
   - Item type is not yet supported.
   - Item has an unknown status because the comparison process wasn't completed for an item so its status is unknown.